Learn About the Research Process /

 Finding a Mentor

-Understand the Research Environment
+Start by Understanding the Research Environment

 WSU is also a “land grant university.”
 As such for the State of Washington, we balance teaching, research, and extension to the state.
 And that means you have opportunities to work with world-class faculty in fields ranging from agriculture to zoology, and English to engineering.

-Working with Faculty as Your Mentor
+What to Expect in Working with Faculty as Your Mentor

 - Working for academic credit (either a 499-numbered course or for a specific course)